StarButNoPatrik/hello-kitty-chat-bot/README.md

 # Commands #
 -help: Shows a list of available commands.

-Tell me the day: Get the current day of the week.
+Tell me the day: Get the current day of the week

 Search for [query]: Search Google for whatever you need.

 Play song [name ]: Search YouTube for a song/video.

 Tell me the time: Get the current time.

 Open Spotify: Launch the Spotify app.

 (ill add more, probably?)

 Getting Started